gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/GV_Analyzer3.png?raw=true)

-- In the analysis result, which is available in "Data Integration Monitor", you can find the execution information.
+- In the above analysis result, which is available in "Data Integration Monitor", we can find the following important execution information.

   -  Run Time
   -  Memory Consumption